Gremelody/intelligent-molecular-skeleton-design/README.md

 ## 🙏 Acknowledgements

-This project was conceived and brought to life by [Yifei Zhu](mailto:zhuyifeiedu@126.com) at Tsinghua University.
-He formulated the algorithms 💡, developed and deposited the code 👨‍💻, and authored this comprehensive guideline document ✍️.
+[Yifei Zhu](zhuyifeiedu@126.com) at Tsinghua University conceived and formulated the algorithms, built the quantum chemistry database, developed and deposited the code, and authored this comprehensive guideline document.